troycopeland/aws-iam-permission-boundary/README.md

 ## 🧪 Test Flow

-1. Deploy via `terraform apply`
+1. Deploy with `terraform apply`
-2. Attach boundary to a new IAM role
+2. Go to IAM → Roles → `test-restricted-role`
-3. Try to assign full permissions (simulate an admin mistake)
+3. Attach the AWS-managed `AdministratorAccess` policy
-4. Try to perform blocked actions (`iam:PassRole`, `s3:GetObject`, etc.)
+4. Try to:
-5. Confirm access is denied — boundary overrides admin intent
+   - Create an IAM access key
+   - Attach another IAM policy
+   - Modify an S3 bucket policy

+All actions should fail — the permission boundary prevents escalation even when full admin is granted

 ---